 JUUL Labs, Inc. is the e-cigarette company that makes JUUL pods and products; a spin-off from the former Pax Labs.
 Altria, the well-known tobacco company and maker of Marlboro, owns a 35%-share of JUUL.

 The FDA recently launched an investigative probe of the national vaping supply chain.
 The probe comes amid a rash of vaping-related respiratory illnesses among 530 people in 38 states; eight have already died from the illness.
 One of the decedents was a 40-year-old man with no prior respiratory sickness who started vaping because of chronic pain.

 You might have a legal claim if you have consistently used JUUL branded e-cigarette pods, are between the ages of 15 to 27, are exhibiting signs of nicotine addiction and/or been in a medically approved vaping cessation program or used JUULs before starting to smoke traditional cigarettes.
 The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
-Minor JUUL users and their parents are encouraged to speak to one of our knowledgeable case management specialists and receive a free legal consultation.
+Minor JUUL users and their parents are encouraged to speak to our mass tort lawyer and receive a free legal consultation.
 Use the form on this page to get in touch with a juul vaping lawsuit attorney.